priyanshu-creates/ERAZE-v4/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## New Features

+This project has been enhanced with several new UI components:

+### ShineBorder Component
+An animated background border effect that adds a dynamic, eye-catching shine to any element.
+The animation has been tuned for a sleek, sophisticated appearance with slower timing.

+### Enhanced Download Page
+The download page now features:
+- TiltedCard (3D tilt effect)
+- StarBorder (Rotating star border effect)
+- ShineBorder (Animated shine effect with sophisticated 12-second timing)
+- All three effects combined for a rich, interactive user experience

+### Demo Pages
+- `/shine-demo` - Dedicated shine border demo
+- `/combined-demo` - All effects working together
+- `/animation-test` - Verify the shine border animation is working correctly with different speeds

 ## Learn More

 To learn more about Next.js, take a look at the following resources: